TerriaJS/DataProviders/datasources.md

 Read the [Aus-Geo-CSV specification](Aus-Geo-CSV) for full details.

 ### GeoJSON
-...
+TerriaJS supports common coordinate reference systems.
+We recommend you use either EPSG:4326 (unprojected lat/longs), EPSG:3785 (Web Mercator), or EPSG:4283 (GDA94)

 ### KML
-...

-### Other OGR files
+TerriaJS supports both KML and KMZ.

+### Shapefiles and other vector formats
-Any file format supported by the OGR suite (GDAL) is indirectly supported by first uploading it through an online conversion process.
+Any [file format supported by the OGR suite](http://www.gdal.org/ogr_formats.html) (part of the GDAL spatial conversion library) is indirectly supported by first uploading it through an online conversion process.
 This is built into TerriaJS.
 There are several limitations:

 - the user must choose to allow this to happen
-- large files take a long time and may fail
+- files must be under 1MB
 - the overall user experience is slower and less engaging than for natively supported file types

+It is in general much better to convert files to a directly supported type, such as GeoJSON.

 ## Catalog group types
 ### CKAN (group)